fireballpoint1/GasSimulator/documentation/slate/source/modules/Setup.md

 	# end
 ```

-The SETUP() function does something
+The SETUP() function handles the gas inputs

 ### Arguments